Entérate de lo último:

 Altavoz reviewed all the material Vida Mujer has shared and that the media has published on their work.
 There, we found coverage in the news program “Beto a saber” on this NGO.

-Here, we saw the story of Rocío Chávez, a woman who reported having been assaulted in more than one opportunity by a man.
+We found the story of Rocío Chávez, a woman who reported having been assaulted in more than one opportunity by a man.
 In “Beto a saber” Chavéz said several things which resulted curiously similar to the story that was being offered by Circus Grey and Vida Mujer.
 Rocío’s case has been covered in various places.
 Today, Perú 21 published an interview in which she tells her story of abuse.

 Thus, we found a marriage document published a couple of years ago in Diario Uno in which the address of Chávez was stated.
 We went to look for her.
 Last night, after several hours waiting in front of an apparently deserted house, Altavoz met Chávez and confirmed she gave the email to Vida Mujer, the same email that Circus Grey gave Dibós to write the song.
 Later on, Dibós confirmed this is the email he was given.